 Virtual Trader allows your organization to streamline and improve its intercompany accounting practices without having to customize Oracle EBS.
 Like a customized solution, Virtual Trader can manage intercompany trades between differing systems, allowing for a quick and streamlined period close.

-You might be worried that your organization deals with niche issues and that’s why you need a truly bespoke customized system.
-With Virtual Trader’s business rules, you’re able to configure it so it does anything you need it to.
+You might be worried that your organization deals with niche issues, and that’s why you need a truly bespoke customized system.
+With Virtual Trader business rules, you’re able to configure it so it does anything you need it to.
 It’s flexible and scalable.

 Unlike other options, it’s able to manage intercompany transactions of intangible goods.
-This is increasingly important as organizations deal with trades involving warranties, intellectual property and other non-physical items.
+This is increasingly important when organizations deal with trades involving warranties, intellectual property, and other non-physical items.

 Virtual Trader is just one of the possible solutions your organization could implement.
-Oracle AGIS, an in-house developed solution or an outsourced customization are also possible options for managing intercompany accounting.
+Other possible options for managing intercompany accounting are Oracle AGIS, an in-house developed solution, or an outsourced customization.